norcams/docs-enduser/docs/terraform-part2.rst

 (virtual machines) using Terraform_.
 This document builds on `Terraform and UH-IaaS\: Part I - Basics`_.

-The example file can be downloaded here: :download:`intermediate.tf
+The example file can be downloaded here: :download:`advanced.tf
-<downloads/intermediate.tf>`.
+<downloads/advanced.tf>`.

 Multiple instances